 Konings doesn’t really cite Foucault here, but to me he definitely seems to be picking up on Foucault’s discussion of the Christian pastoral, in his governmentality lectures.
 As Konings notes, Christianity didn’t like the moral relativism of idolatrous religion, so it developed in its place the icon, a “mundane technology” of abstract representation, which invited the subject not so much to worship a truth but to develop an intuitive, metaphor-based relationship to an infinite, and ultimately unknowable god.
 Well, for Konings, capitalist money sort of inherits this abstract power.
 Despite its self-evident nature as a social construct, money has this same paradoxical capacity to sustain faith, except now its not the investment in an infinite god, but an investment in the redemptive potential of a life in speculation.

-Now, is all this to say Birth of Biopolitics is sufficient for a Foucauldian political economy?
+Now, is this to say Birth of Biopolitics is a sufficient basis for a Foucauldian political economy?
 No. In fairness to the critics, they are right to intuit there is a problem with the text.
 As Jason Read notes, to be methodologically consistent with his formally-published works, the lectures in Birth of Biopolitics would have to focus on neoliberalism’s “existence as a practice and not just a theory diffused throughout the economy, state, and society.”

 For Konings then, the icon is a kind of confessional technology, generating the moral dispositions that make certain discourses more likely to bear fruit.
 And for me, actually, this is the insight that Foucault’s lectures on neoliberalism were missing.
 Foucault had intuited the core paradox of neoliberalism, which claims that the entrepreneurial subject simultaneously both is, and is in the process of becoming.
 Neoliberalism of course denied the economically rational subject posited by liberal political economy.
-But there was a problem here: if there is no economic subject, how can you have a free market?
+But there was a problem here: if there is no naturally-given economic subject, how can you have a free market?
 Neoliberalism attempts to resolve this paradox, says Foucault, through its most central concept: human capital.
 According to this theory, because everybody’s body is understood as naturally possessing a certain capacity for generating wealth, any kind of activity that involves “substitutable choices,” or the application of a “limited means to one end among others” can be comprehended as an investment of one’s capacity for labor.
 And so it is through human capital that neoliberalism believes it finds its governmental leverage point.
 The neoliberal homo oeconomicus may not be a subject, but it is a productive potential, an “enterprise unit,” a “machine-stream ensemble” or even a “capital-ability.”
 Subjected to the right policies, human capital is a kind of pre-subjective potential which can be made to “accept” itself as an economic subject in practically every facet of its life.

 Yet there’s a glimmer of an insight in Konings that I kind of wished he’d picked up further.
 And that is this idea — which he doesn’t really elaborate — of the successful icon as something which works by directly signaling the autonomic nervous system.
 Again, for him, our relationship to money’s sign is habitual, kind of like the way we respond to traffic lights.
 For Konings, money is the essential traffic light of capitalism.
 It is that through which the capitalist subject is signaled on a quotidian basis, to orient his or herself, and to act.
 But arguably it is Lazzarato (someone who’s work you’ve addressed in another one of your episodes) who shows us that this relationship is not really an accident at all.
 Rather, it is something that is essential for the reproduction of capitalism; it is something that is essential if the capitalist expropriation of value is to be continued.